PiedWeb/SeoPocketCrawler/README.md

         Display debugging information (0/1, default 1).

     --wait -w
         In Microseconds, the time to wait between two request.
 Default : 100000 (0,1s).

+    --cache-method -c
+        Keep a copy for each html crawled page : 0 (no),2 (with filename corresponding to the ID),1 (with filename corresponding to the Uri).

 ```